WallarooLabs/blog.wallaroolabs.com/content/post/new-python-api.md

 #### State Computation

 `count_word` is a state computation; it uses an incoming message and a state entity to update the word count for the new word and returns a message for Wallaroo to send on its behalf.
+The second value, in the returned tuple, indicates to Wallaroo that the state entity should be persisted because it has been updated.

 ```python
 @wallaroo.state_computation(name="Count Word")